Skip to main content

 info

-This feature is available since version 0.3.1 of Snowtype for the Browser Tracker in TypeScript.
+This feature is available since version 0.3.1 of Snowtype for the Browser Tracker in both TypeScript and JavaScript.

 Cardinality rules allow you to specify the expected number of an entity taking part in an Event Specification.
 You would use this capability to ensure the correct number of entities are getting sent alongside your event.
 E.g.